-SPICE is not currently supported on virtual machines running Windows 8.
-If a Windows 8 virtual machine is configured to use the SPICE protocol, it will detect the absence of the required SPICE drivers and automatically fall back to using RDP.
+SPICE is not supported on virtual machines running Windows 8 or Windows 8.1.
+If a virtual machine running one of these operating systems is configured to use the SPICE protocol, it detects the absence of the required SPICE drivers and runs in VGA compatibility mode.

 You can configure several options for opening graphical consoles for virtual machines in the Administration Portal.

-- Click → and select a running virtual machine.
+- Click Compute → Virtual Machines and select a running virtual machine.

 When the SPICE connection protocol is selected, the following options are available in the Console Options window.